Nokia gets on 5G growth path as new strategy takes shape

 Quarterly revenue rose 3% to 5.08 billion euros ($6.16 billion), beating a consensus figure of 4.72 billion, , according to IBES data from Refinitiv.

-“Overall a surprisingly good start to the year,” said Mads Rosendal, an analyst at Danske Bank Credit Research.

-“The good result was driven by strong growth in network infrastructure as well as mobile networks and on a constant currency basis total group sales were up 9% y/y,” he said.
+“These are a solid set of results and a good start to the year for Nokia,” said Richard Webb, an analyst at CCS Insight.
+“In particular the operating margin of 11% looks healthy and shows that the restructuring is having some positive impact.”

-Sales at Nokia’s network infrastructure business, which includes optical and fixed network products, grew 28% to 1.73 billion euros, helped by demand from enterprise customers.
+Sales at Nokia’s network infrastructure business, which includes optical and fixed network products, rose 28% to 1.73 billion euros, helped by demand from enterprise customers.

 Quarterly profit rose to 5 euro cents per share while adjusted profit was 7 euro cents per share.
 Analysts had expected 1 euro cents.